St. Mary’s Catholic Primary School is committed to meeting the requirements of the new primary curriculum.

 The football and netball teams play against all the other Bognor/Felpham Schools and take part in the schools’ tournament.
 The children take part in Summer athletics events involving all the local schools.
 At various points throughout the year different groups of children are given the chance to take part in school games festivals and tournaments such as Tri Golf, Quicksticks and Quad kids.
 Gifted and talented children take part in the future flyers programme.

 We seek to extend those children who are identified as having particular talents or abilities.
-We use the Local Education Authority Gifted & Talented Pupils Enrichment Programme to give children further opportunities to extend their abilities and meet other children with similar talents and the Locality and Deanery enrichment programmes.
-Staff members are encouraged to identify children’s gifts and talents in all curriculum areas and provide provision in their planning.
-The school keeps a register of all gifted and talented children, which is moderated and updated each year.
+We participate in the Locality and Deanery Enrichment Programme to give children further opportunities to extend their abilities and meet other children with similar talents.
+Staff members are encouraged to identify children who are more able in each curriculum area and provide provision in their planning.
+The school keeps a register of all more able children, which is moderated and updated each year.